 - Credits transferred from the ADN-granting institution or other colleges attended

 - “Flexible credits” that may be earned in a variety of ways (see below)

-Unlike other BSN degree completion programs, the Olivet College program has no hidden prerequisites or hidden requirements.
+Unlike other programs, the Olivet College RN-BSN Program has no hidden prerequisites or hidden requirements.